ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 indicate other errors, with the media type "application/alto-error+json".

--  429 (Too Many Requests): when the number of TIPS views open requests exceeds server threshold.
-Server may indicate when to re-try the request in the "Re-Try After" headers.
+-  429 (Too Many Requests): when the number of TIPS views open requests exceeds the server threshold.
+The server may indicate when to re-try the request in the "Re-Try After" headers.

 ##  Open Example